Department of Health

 • leads the response to communicable disease incidents and emergencies

-• acts as Chief Health Officer, in his absence
+• acts as Chief Health Officer, in their absence

 • engages with communicable disease clinicians